Victkhur/Rust-X-CPE-Internship/Week_1/Day_2.md

     let age = 25;
     println!("Your age is {}", age);

-    // This will cause an error because x is immutable
+    // This will cause an error because age is immutable
     // age = 26;
 }
 ```